What Is a Marketing Qualified Lead (MQL)?

 The term MQL stands for a marketing lead who has engaged with your marketing efforts and might not be ready for your sales team to approach.

 The marketing team or market development representatives (MDRs) will continue engaging with the prospect until their interest can be gauged and sent to the B2B sales team.
 Sales will then approach and convert the lead into an opportunity.

 A SQL is a sales lead who has stated they are interested in your product or service and is ready to engage with your sales team.

 So, which lead comes first, the SQL or the MQL?

 If you look at the level of interest involved, the MQL would come first because they are not ready to leave the marketing funnel and engage with your sales reps, while the SQL has shown interest and is ready to engage and enter the sales funnel.

 Get more quality leads with Cognism

 It’s time to start moving hot leads through your sales funnel faster than ever before.

 Cognism can help you attract more marketing qualified leads that convert!

-But that’s not all, book a demo today to find out how we can:
+But that’s not all.
+Book a demo today to find out how you can: